Moon Heads Home after State Visit to Australia

-President Moon Jae-in will return home on Wednesday, wrapping up a four-day state visit to Australia.
+President Moon Jae-in returned home Wednesday, wrapping up a four-day state visit to Australia.

 Before departing, Moon wrote on his social media that he visited the Southern Hemisphere country in order to seek cooperation in supply chains of rare earth and mineral resources and defense.